Choosing the Right Graco Airless Sprayer Tips

 Spindles and Cabinet Frames

-The 108 and 110 FFLP tip (green) produces a very small two inch spray fan, perfect for spraying the narrow framing on cabinets without blowing over-spray all over the place.
+The 108 and 110 FFLP tip (green) produces a very small two-inch spray fan, perfect for spraying the narrow framing on cabinets without blowing over-spray all over the place.
 This is my go-to size for spraying staircase and deck spindles.
-Using a larger size on spindles wastes a lot paint from over-spray.
+Using a larger size on spindles wastes a lot of paint from over-spray.

 Cabinet Doors and Shelving

-The green 210 works good for spraying latex paint into tight areas like shelving and window sash.
-This size also works great for shooting cabinet doors and regular doors too, but a green 310 is faster with its six inch fan, and it produces less over-spray than a blue 311.
+The green 210 works well for spraying latex paint into tight areas like shelving and window sash.
+This size also works great for shooting cabinet doors and regular doors too, but a green 310 is faster with its six-inch fan, and it produces less over-spray than a blue 311.